Other Academic Personnel

 Postdoctoral scholars are individuals who have recently completed a doctoral degree who are continuing with a full-time program of advanced academic preparation and research training under the guidance of a supervising faculty mentor.
 Postdoctoral appointments are by their nature temporary and may be funded through salaries, typically from a supervisor’s grant, training grant or fellowship stipends.
 Postdoctoral scholar appointments may be renewed annually on a fiscal year basis for up to four years, so long as the postdoctoral scholar is within five years from receipt of the doctoral degree.
 Any further extensions must be approved by the Office of the University Provost.
 Appointments may be terminated prior to the end of the contract year based on unsatisfactory performance or when funding is no longer available.
 For more information on postdoctoral research scholar appointments, see the Guidelines for Postdoctoral Scholars and the Conditions of Postdoctoral Scholar Service.

-• Rubrics - The College requires that all postdoctoral job searches submit a rubric with the recruitment documents.
+• Rubrics - The College requires that all postdoctoral job searches submit a rubric template (using the College-approved rubric template) with the recruitment documents.

-• Upon approval, the unit can conduct the search according to their internal standards/process.
+• Upon approval, the unit should conduct the search according to Steps 1-4 found on the faculty "Recruitment and Hiring" web page.
 Once a preferred candidate is identified, the unit should email their respective College director of fiscal and business operations lead requesting the dean's approval to hire.
 Email requests should include the candidate's name, proposed title/rank, salary, funding source, start date and justification for hire.
 Once approved, the appointment letter is drafted by the unit.
 Units should use the Postdoctoral Research Scholar Offer Letter template for postdoc hires.

 • As with all competitive searches, the unit is encouraged to implement a fair and equitable screening process such as that used during competitive tenure-track faculty searches.
 For more information on search practices and policies, please see ACD505-06, the Academic Search Handbook or contact the Office of Equity and Inclusion.